influxdata/docs-v2/content/influxdb/cloud/get-started.md

 ## Create a notebook

 Now that we've added the sample data bucket, we're ready to create our notebook.
+Notebooks can build and annotate processes and data flows for your time series data, including writing to, querying from, and visualizing your data.
 For more information, see [Notebooks](/influxdb/cloud/notebooks/).

 ### Select metrics